aaronr/dot-render-ms-gdal/README.md

 - Wrap the CSV in an OGR VRT and then run gdal_rasterize on it and let GDAL create an image

+## Notes

+- These tests where done on a Linux desktop with a 10k rpm drive, 8-core i7, and 24 gigs of RAM

+- Both of these cases (which use OGR and GDAL at the core) just pegged 1 CPU the whole time when rendering.

+- I have not had time to do any real benckmarking other than what is here.

+- I was not able to get Mapnik installed on this machine so I was not able to run Danes tests... yet.

 ## Prepare the data
 One issue is that I am trying to do all this without actually writing code... instead using existing tools.
 To get OGR to be able to read the data I needed to pre-process the CSV file to convert the encoded Lat and Lon into normal values that OGR would be happy with.